 You have just got your eyelash extensions done and they look gorgeous as usual.
-Because you want your lashes to last longer, you follow every aftercare instructions to the tee.
+Because you want your lashes to last longer, you follow every aftercare instruction to the tee.

 It goes without saying, but this article addresses massages where you have to lay face down.
 Laying on your back is perfectly fine since nothing would interfere with your lashes.

 Can I Get a Massage With Eyelash Extensions?

 Yes, you can.
 The key to protecting your delicate eyelash extensions is to avoid any pressure or pulling on them.
 You should be especially when laying on your stomach and when switching positions.

 How to Get a Massage With Eyelash Extensions

 1- Avoid Pressure on the Lashes

 To understand why pressure is bad for eyelash extensions, we have to understand how eyelash extensions are applied.